 - Devices (publishers) send data to a central broker

-- The broker distributes the data to subscribers
+- The broker distributes messages to subscribers

-- Subscribers receive only the data they are interested in
+- Subscribers receive only relevant data

 Why MQTT Protocol Matters in Modern Technology

-- Supports low-bandwidth communication in remote environments
+- Supports low-bandwidth communication

-- Enables real-time data transfer for monitoring and control systems
+- Enables real-time data transfer

-- Reduces power consumption for battery-operated devices
+- Reduces power usage

-- Simplifies integration across different platforms and devices
+- Simplifies system integration

 - Smart cities and infrastructure monitoring